Back to start

 Constructive cooperation

-The unique location of Slufterdam wind farm, right next to a beautiful nature and recreation area, brings together various social and economic interests.
-All parties involved —nature conservation organisations, municipalities, the Port of Rotterdam and energy companies— worked together on the ultimate goal: more sustainable energy that also contributes to nature restoration.
+Slufterdam's location right next to a nature and recreation area brings together various interests.
+All parties involved — including nature conservation organisations, local authorities, the Port of Rotterdam and energy companies — have worked together with the aim of generating more energy from renewable sources and contributing to nature restoration.

 More information (links open in new window)